 Carl Rollyson

 Carl Rollyson is professor emeritus of journalism at Baruch College, CUNY.
-He is author of many biographies, including The Life of William Faulkner; The Last Days of Sylvia Plath; American Isis: The Life and Art of Sylvia Plath; Amy Lowell Anew: A Biography; A Real American Character: The Life of Walter Brennan; Hollywood Enigma: Dana Andrews; and Marilyn Monroe: A Life of the Actress, Revised and Updated.
+He is author of many biographies, including Sylvia Plath Day by Day, Volumes 1 & 2; William Faulkner Day by Day; The Last Days of Sylvia Plath; A Real American Character: The Life of Walter Brennan; Hollywood Enigma: Dana Andrews; and Marilyn Monroe: A Life of the Actress, Revised and Updated.
 He is also coauthor (with Lisa Paddock) of Susan Sontag: The Making of an Icon, Revised and Updated.
-His reviews of biography have appeared in the Wall Street Journal, Washington Post, New Criterion, and he writes a weekly column on biography for the New York Sun.
+His reviews of biographies have appeared in the Wall Street Journal, Washington Post, and New Criterion.
+He also writes a weekly column on biography for the New York Sun.

 Susan Sontag